dmeehan1968/junie-explorer/README.md

 MAX_WORKERS=4 junie-explorer-apple-arm64
 ```

+- Setting MAX_WORKERS to 0 will disable concurrency.
-NB: Setting MAX_WORKERS to 1 will disable concurrency but a worker is still used which will add a performance penalty
+- Setting MAX_WORKERS to 1 will disable concurrency, but a worker is still used which will add a performance penalty
 about doubling the time taken to process the logs.
+- You cannot set MAX_WORKERS to a value greater than the number of CPU cores on your system, it will be adjusted down
+  to match the number of cores.

-Memory Usage: The more workers you use, the more memory you are likely to need.
+- The more workers you use, the more memory you are likely to need.
 If memory is an issue, constrain
 the maximum number of workers

 ##  Development